 How to buy NFTs in Canada

 First, let’s answer the big question.
 What is an NFT?
 NFT is an acronym that stands for non-fungible token.
 For something to be fungible, it must be easily tradable for something of the same value.
 Some examples include a Canadian dollar or a bitcoin.
 You can trade one bitcoin for another, and you will have the exact same asset.
 Therefore, something non-fungible is the exact opposite.
-A non-fungible asset is unique, like a rare trading card, the Mona Lisa, or a concert ticket that is good for a certain seat at a certain show for a certain date.
+A non-fungible asset is unique, like a rare trading card, or the Mona Lisa.
 An ownership NFT provides blockchain security and convenience for a specific asset with a specific value.

 In most cases, each NFT is based on the Ethereum blockchain.
 This platform supports NFTs since it can store more information than a traditional cryptocurrency.
 That said, other blockchains have created their own version of an NFT.
 The combination of these advancements have made it possible for gamers, art collectors and blockchain enthusiasts to purchase in-item games and other unique assets that can be traded for a profit.
 NFT’s don’t stop there.
 In fact, structures like casinos, theme parks or entire virtual worlds can also be created and sell items to other players.